 Subpar air quality and the limited availability of certain health-related facilities such as hospitals, police stations, doctors and pharmacies may have contributed to the low score in this category.

-Winston-Salem, North Carolina is a large city with a population of 245,787 people.
-Winston-Salem is mostly populated by White (55%) and Black or African American (34%) ethnic groups.
+Winston-Salem, North Carolina is a large city with a population of 255,400 people.
+Winston-Salem is known to be an ethnically diverse city.
+The two most common races are White (55%) and Black or African American (34%).
 Winston-Salem is very likely to be a great place to live for singles as only 47%, of the population (over fifteen) are classified as married.
 Not a fan of sitting in traffic during your commute to work?
 Winston-Salem offers shorter work commutes, with an average one-way commute time taking only 21 minutes, far lower than the national average of 26 minutes.

-With a livability score of 66/100, Winston-Salem is ranked #10,271 in the United States and #216 in North Carolina.
-If we probe a little deeper into each category within the livability score, we see that Winston-Salem has higher than average rankings for the following: cost of living (A+) and housing (B).
-Regrettably for Winston-Salem, there are some categories for which it does not score well, this includes: amenities (D-), crime (F) and employment (D-).
+With a livability score of 63 out of 100, Winston-Salem is ranked #14,502 in the United States and #372 in North Carolina.
+For each of the livability categories, we know that Winston-Salem ranks very well for cost of living (A+) and housing (A+).
+There are some categories that Winston-Salem does not rank well for, including: amenities (D-), crime (F) and employment (D).
+It might be worth taking a closer look to find out why.